 - Unlimited bandwidth.
 A great feature for P2P downloaders and streaming fans, this is combined with “unlimited speeds.”
 That won’t necessarily deliver supersonic speeds all the time, but it means there won’t be any throttling.

 - The ability to connect up to 5 separate devices at a time, including smartphones, tablets, consoles, and computers.

 - Solid encryption.
 Everything you send via the TorGuard free trial VPN is guarded by 256-bit AES encryption, which is almost as good as it gets in the online security world.
 At least for ordinary consumers.

 - Huge server choice – TorGuard offers 3,000+ servers across 50+ countries, so there should be a fast, convenient server wherever you may be located.

 - No logs.
 TorGuard promotes itself as “100% private” and doesn’t log anything you do on the VPN.

 - Support – regardless of whether you intend to use the free trial option, all TorGuard users benefit from 24/7 support, and the support team at TorGuard has a pretty good reputation.

-Why would you not choose the TorGuard free version?
+Why would you not choose the TorGuard free trial?

 So far, we’ve been quite positive about TorGuard, and there’s no doubt that this VPN packs a wide range of appealing features.
 But there may be some reasons to think twice before downloading even if you’re eligible for the 7-day free trial.

 For one thing, TorGuard is based in Orlando, Florida.
-We don’t have anything against Floridians, but that places the VPN inside the 5 eyes surveillance network, potentially making it susceptible to US government snooping, etc.
+We don’t have anything against Floridians, but that places the VPN inside the Five Eyes surveillance network, potentially making it susceptible to US government snooping, etc.

 The client itself has attracted criticism for being slightly clunky, which might be an issue for entry-level VPN users.
-If you only have 7 days to use a VPN, it needs to be easy to get to grips with straight away, and this might not be the case with TorGuard.
+If you only have seven days to use a VPN, it needs to be easy to get to grips with straight away, and for some, this might not be the case with TorGuard.